nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Encapsulate instructions using `UiCommand` Object.
     * Pros:
-        * Design allows behaviour of `UI` to be extended without (or with minimal) changes to the `MainWindow` and `CommandResult`.
+        * Design allows behavior of `UI` to be extended without (or with minimal) changes to the `MainWindow` and `CommandResult`.
 This makes it relatively easy to add many `UiCommand`s.
-        * `UiCommand` encapsulates all information needed to execute the instruction (e.g. `Index` of project).
+        * `UiCommand` encapsulates all information needed to execute the instruction (e.g. `Index` of the project).
 It is easy to add new commands that store different types of information.
         * Easy to support complex `UiCommand`s that perform multiple instructions or contain more complex logic.

     * Cons: